stertooy/TwistedConjugacy/README.md

 ------------

-This package provides algorithms to calculate Reidemeister classes, numbers, spectra and zeta functions, as well as fixed point and coincidence groups.
-It is designed to be used with (homomorphisms of) finite groups and/or infinite polycyclically presented groups.
+This package provides algorithms to calculate Reidemeister classes, numbers, spectra and zeta functions, as well as fixed point groups and coincidence groups of group homomorphisms.
+This package is designed to be used with finite and polycyclically presented groups.

 This package requires GAP version 4.9 or later, with the following packages (and their dependencies) installed: